 Next steps

-Following the consultation period, we will analyse feedback received and provide an engagement report on our website.
+Now the the consultation period is over, we will analyse feedback received and provide an engagement report on our website.

 All submissions and feedback collected via the public consultation will be summarised to the Minister for Transport.
 This will provide insights into the level of community support for the proposed tolling scheme in the region.